Statement in response to TRC Calls to Action

 Accordingly, we commit our efforts to work towards reconciliation by supporting:

-• The development of language curricula with Aboriginal content and perspectives
+- The development of language curricula with Indigenous content and perspectives

-• The integration of education for reconciliation into teacher education programs (building intercultural understanding, empathy, and respect; supporting language teaching that takes into account residential schools and Aboriginal history).
+- The integration of education for reconciliation into teacher education programs (building intercultural understanding, empathy, and respect; supporting language teaching that takes into account residential schools and Indigenous history).

 Our Actions

-Some of the ways we are currently planning to do this include:
+Some of the ways ACLA has done this and is planning to do this include:

-• Papers and panels on the topic of Indigenous languages at annual conferences
+- Papers and panels on the topic of Indigenous languages at annual ACLA conferences